 Program Liaison to the SWOSU COP

-Jeremy L. Johnson, PharmD, BCACP, CDE, BC-ADM
+Jeremy L. Johnson, PharmD, BCACP, CDCES, BC-ADM

 Department of Pharmacy Practice

 Clinical Pharmacist, Ambulatory Diabetes Service